stvnxsmth/stvnwiki2/_notes/Is Substack the Future of Publishing?.md

 ---
-title: Substack is disrupting media publishing, but is it cancel-proof?
+title: Is Substack the Future of Publishing?
 permanlink: /blog/substack-media-cancel-culture
 ---
 August 21, 2020 — 7 min read — <a class="internal-link" href="/blog">Blog</a>